lpiccinelli-eth/UniDepth/README.md

 intrinsics = torch.from_numpy(np.load(intrinsics_path)) # 3 x 3

 predictions = model.infer(rgb, intrinsics)

+# For V2, we defined camera classes.
+If you pass a 3x3 tensor (as above)
+# it will convert to Pinhole, but you can pass classes from camera.py.
+# The `Camera` class is meant as an abstract, use only child classes as e.g.:
+from unidepth.utils.camera import Pinhole, Fisheye624

+camera = Pinhole(K=intrinsics) # pinhole
+# fill in fisheye, params: fx,fy,cx,cy,d1,d2,d3,d4,d5,d6,t1,t2,s1,s2,s3,s4
+camera = Fisheye624(params=torch.tensor([...]))
+predictions = model.infer(rgb, camera)
 ```

 To use the forward method for your custom training, you should: